SEO for Nonprofits in the Age of AI Search

 Recently, a former nonprofit client half-joked that because of AI, they would have to rewrite their entire website!

-This dismaying conversation, surely influenced by pervasive AI fear-mongering for profit, prompted me to write this article.
+This dismaying conversation, directly influenced by pervasive AI fear-mongering for profit, prompted me to write this article.

-My intention is not to jump into the fray as a self-proclaimed SEO guru, or to try to sell the next greatest AI hack.
+There’s a lot of noise around SEO, GEO or AI SEO these days and my intention is not to jump into the fray as a self-proclaimed SEO guru, or to try to sell the next greatest AI hack or GEO tool.

-But as an experienced professional working with SEO hands-on in the trenches with small nonprofits and small businesses, I am still seeing good search visibility, including AI overviews, for “good content”.
+On the ground and online, I am still seeing good search visibility, including in AI Overviews, for “good content”.

-Let’s dig into why SEO is not dead for nonprofits and why it may be even more important in 2026 and beyond.
+So let’s dig into why SEO is NOT dead for nonprofits and why it may be even MORE important in 2026 and beyond.

 If you are a Nonprofit Marketing Manager or Executive Director you may be concerned that “it’s back to the drawing board” and all of the hard work you’ve poured into your online presence has been for naught.

-It’s not surprising that you might think that, since alot of people are saying it!
+Having these thoughts are not surprising, since alot of people are feeding the flames of this fire!
 A quick search for “SEO is Dead” shows tens of millions of results!

-The evolving story is that Google AI overviews and LLM tools like ChatGPT, Claude and Perplexity are eating up your organic traffic because AI is answering your potential visitor’s questions right in the search results, leading to zero clicks to your website.
-This is known as the new ‘zero click search marketing’ landscape.
+The evolving story is that Google AI overviews and LLM tools like ChatGPT, Claude and Perplexity are eating up your organic traffic.
+Since AI is answering your potential visitor’s questions right in the search results, it’s leading to zero clicks to your website.
+This is known as the new ‘zero click search marketing’ landscape

-I offer this thought for your consideration – The organic search losses for big e-commerce and news media sites are real.
-But are they relevant to your nonprofit?
+The organic search losses for big e-commerce and news media sites are real.

-Google’s own AI Overviews, labelled as the death of SEO, reports that “SEO is not dead” and “SEO remains vital for attracting donors and volunteers“, while adding it is evolving from just chasing links to building trust and topical authority.
+Google’s own AI Overviews, called ‘the death of SEO’, report that “SEO is not dead” and “SEO remains vital for attracting donors and volunteers“, while adding it is evolving from just chasing keywords to building trust and topical authority.

-The key phrase here is ‘just chasing links’ which is a very limited approach to SEO indeed.
-Those who primarily chased links or practiced tricks like ‘keyword stuffing’ were at best inexperienced or at worst, practicing Black Hat SEO.
+The key phrase here is ‘just chasing keywords’ which is a very limited approach to SEO indeed.
+Those who primarily used tactics like ‘keyword stuffing’, buying links or publishing content at scale were at best inexperienced, or at worst, practicing Black Hat SEO

-Black Hat SEO is widely viewed as an unethical approach to SEO that can deliver quick results but cause long-term damage after Google roots you out.
+Black Hat SEO is widely viewed as an unethical approach to SEO that can deliver quick results but more often causes long-term damage after Google roots you out and penalizes your site.

 The main goal of ‘good SEO’ has always been to provide quality content and online experiences that resonate and build trust with your intended audiences on a well-performing website that is also technically sound and crawler-aware.
 SEO that works on these principles is known as White Hat SEO.